lindsayrr8/lindsayrr8.github.io/_posts/2024-10-4-my-new-blog-post.md

 # per each of five housemates
 population <- c(8, 14, 16, 10, 11)
 ```
+Our total population in this case is the five housemates, since that defines the boundary of our group of interest. <br />
 Then, using R's `mean()` function, we get our first statistic measure from the data:
 ```R
 # Compute the mean of this population